vgratian/smog/README.md

 For a comprehensive list of commands and options, simply run `smog help`.

 ### Add and link a package
 Here is a typical example of using smog.
-First, I add dwm, my favorite window-manager:
+I add dwm, my favorite window-manager:

 ```bash
 smog add git://git.suckless.org/dwm
 ```

 Secondly, I want to build `dwm`.
-This is not done smog, and I'll do it myself:
+This is not done by smog, so I'll do it myself:

 ```bash
 cd `smog path dwm`